Halal and Kosher

 Where can I find Kosher meals on campus?

 Kosher grab and go sandwiches and salads can be found throughout campus at our retail locations.
-At East Side Dining we feature a dedicated kosher food concept in The Emporium at East Side Dining.
-Kosher meals are available at East Side Dining and West Side Dining dine-in when you order 48 hours in advance.
+We feature a dedicated kosher food concept, Delancey St. Kosher Deli, in The Emporium at East Side Dining.

 FSA and the University's Islamic Chaplain work in cooperation to assure that reliable and appropriate meal choices are available for students who wish to attend Stony Brook University and must strictly follow dietary practices prescribed by the Qur’an.
 This cooperative effort has been in effect for more than 20 years on the Stony Brook campus.